DaiSugi01/serverless-ts-sample/README.md

 Default output format [None]: prod
 ```

+## Adding new endpoint

+You can follow the direction to add a new endpoint.

+1. create new directory under the `./scr/functions/`.
+2. export handler in `./src/functions/index.ts`.
+3.

 ## Test your service

 This template contains a single lambda function triggered by an HTTP request made on the provisioned API Gateway REST API `/hello` route with `POST` method.
 The request body must be provided as `application/json`.
 The body structure is tested by API Gateway against `src/functions/hello/schema.ts` JSON-Schema definition: it must contain the `name` property.